shelleywong/CSCI211-Course-Materials/Labs/lab01.md

   * Common Linux shells: bash, zsh, fish, ksh, tcsh, ...
   * See what shell you are using: `echo $0`
 * GUI:
-  * Linux is flexible and customizable: works through the terminal, or you can install a Graphical User Interface
+  * Linux is flexible and customizable: many users work with the operating system through the command-line terminal, but installing and using a Graphical User Interface is another option
-    * A Window Manager facilitates interactions between windows, applications, and the windowing system.
-    * A Windowing System handles hardware devices such as pointing devices, graphics hardware, and positioning of the pointer.
+* More information on [Linux User Interface](https://en.wikipedia.org/wiki/Linux#User_interface) options

 > Note: For CSCI 211, I recommend you work with a Linux CLI.
-Proficiency with shell-based interaction will benefit you in future classes.
-Still, you should look into the available options and determine what works best for you.
+Proficiency with shell-based interaction will benefit you in future classes, but feel free to look into the available options and determine what works best for you.

-### Linux Command structure
+### Linux Command Structure

 Commands in the Linux environment all have textual names.
 Instead of opening a window that shows the content of a directory you type a command at a prompt in a window.
 For example, the command `ls` show the contents of the current directory.
 A program called the shell will print a prompt (usually a "$" but can be anything you want) to indicate that it is ready for you to type a command.<br>